meilisearch/specifications/text/0085-api-keys.md

 If the master key is removed at Meilisearch launch, the previously generated API keys no longer secure the Meilisearch instance.

 If Meilisearch is launched with the `production` value for the `MEILI_ENV` environment variable or the `--env` CLI option, a master key is mandatory.
-If the master key is omitted in that particular case, MeiliSearch launch is aborted and displays an error:
+If the master key is omitted in that particular case, Meilisearch launch is aborted and displays an error:

 `Error: In production mode, the environment variable MEILI_MASTER_KEY is mandatory`